confluentinc/ksql/docs/developer-guide/syntax-reference.rst

        -  In the CLI you must use a backslash (``\``) to indicate continuation of a statement on the next line.
        -  Do not use ``\`` for multi-line statements in ``.sql`` files.
+    - The hyphen character, ``-``, isn't supported in names for streams, tables, topics, and columns.
+    - Don't use quotes around stream names or table names when you CREATE them.

 .. _create-stream: